Mekhlabhishek/Test1/book/chapter-13.md

 Now, the next thing, which is important to this chapter, change log level to `verbose` in `wdio.config.js`.

 Good to go, let's run our program with `npm test` command.
-You will see a bunch of operations happening and printing some data on the console, something like this.
+We will see a bunch of operations happening and printing some data on the console, something like this.

 ```bash
 [17:24:04]  COMMAND     POST     "/wd/hub/session"